cmbi/SUsPECT/README.md

 ## Description:

- Long-read transcriptomes often contain many new transcripts, particularly those derived from samples containing less well-studied tissues/conditions.
+ Long-read transcriptomes often contain lots of novelty- especially in samples containing less well-studied tissues/conditions.
 This has implications for variant effect predictions.
 Variant effects may change with new or updated transcript annotations.
-This Nextflow pipeline runs VEP using your transcript file and appends missense effect predictions to it using a variety of Singularity containers.
+This Nextflow pipeline runs VEP using your transcript file and appends missense effect predictions.
+The output may help expose potentially disease-causing variants that were previously overlooked.

 ## Installation: